 I’m fully aware that I used to think a lot of things that are stupid.
 I don’t have to dip too far back in my adolescent journals to come across entries where I felt deeply ashamed and terrified because I was starting to have thoughts that fell outside the lines of what I’d been told to think.
 You wouldn’t believe the existential crisis following a simple sentence like “I’m starting to think the war in Iraq might be wrong.”

-I guarded that journal like it was a murder weapon in a cold case.
+I guarded that journal like it was the missing murder weapon in a cold case.

 So who knows.
 Maybe all the stupid people out there will someday realize the brain in their head is useful for something other than rote repetition of whatever garbage they’ve been indoctrinated with.
 Or maybe not.
 Either way, just look at this: